konfuzio-ai/konfuzio-sdk/quickstart-pycharm.md

 ### SDK Quickstart with PyCharm

-To start off with, please download the Community version of PyCharm here for your respective operating system: https://www.jetbrains.com/de-de/pycharm/download/#section=windows.
+To start off with, please download the Community version of PyCharm for your respective operating system here: https://www.jetbrains.com/de-de/pycharm/download/#section=windows.
 Once it is dowloaded, create a new Project in PyCharm (File -> New Project).

 As we want to execute our project/main file with our Python SDK package, we need a virtual enviroment with a python version > 3.6.